 While homesteads are defined by the self-sufficient lifestyle of the inhabitants, the actual building can be described and is widely recognised for its characteristic style.
 A homestead is a classically large single story dwelling, featuring an expansive verandah around the house.
 They are typically constructed of stone or brick, with timber accents and features.

 The home is spacious enough to accommodate a large family, but still maintains an intimate feel in each room.
 The wide verandah is an iconic feature of the homestead, originally built to keep the house cool.
 These verandahs can extend around all sides of the house in some instances, taking advantage of natural breezes, and keeping both the sun and rain off the main walls of the house, easing living conditions in what were often harsh environments.

 Our Homestead House Designs

-JFK Construction understands what it means to build a beautiful and functional homestead for the modern family.
+JFK Custom Homes understands what it means to build a beautiful and functional homestead for the modern family.
 Our custom homestead house designs have been adapted from traditional homesteads.
 We have expanded on the most prominent features to create contemporary home designs that still retain the classic homestead feel.
 Our homestead designs feature large open areas suitable for growing families, generous verandahs that extend over one or more sides of the home, and more than 10 metres of front garden.
 These elements come together to create an expertly crafted home up to modern standards, with the feel of the classic rural homestead.